SampleEnvironment/SECoP/protocol/issues/README.rst

 .. _`SECoP Issue 56: Additional Busy States`: 056%20Additional%20Busy%20States.rst
 .. _`SECoP Issue 58: use JSON key, value for describe message`: 058%20use%20JSON%20key%20value%20for%20describe%20message.rst
 .. _`SECoP Issue 59: set_mode and mode instead of some commands`: 059%20set_mode%20and%20mode%20instead%20of%20some%20commands.rst
+.. _`SECoP Issue 60: enhancements to the documentation`: 060%20enhancements%20to%20the%20documentation.rst
+.. _`SECoP Issue 61: new predefined property implementation`: 061%20new%20predefined%20property%20implementation.rst
+.. _`SECoP Issue 62: naming convention for related parameters`: 062%20naming%20convention%20for%20related%20parameters.rst
+.. _`SECoP Issue 63: enumeration of floating point values`: 063%20enumeration%20of%20floating%20point%20values.rst